 Our Ivory Silk Buttercream Frosting is the extra-creamy version of our popular Best Ever American Buttercream and is the vanilla sister of our Chocolate Fudge Silk Buttercream and Raspberry and Strawberry Silk Buttercream for a sort of Neapolitan trio—perfect for frosting your favorite cakes and cupcakes for special occasions, birthdays and holidays.
-It is made “extra-creamy” by the addition of a secret ingredient: nonfat milk powder, such as Carnation® Instant Nonfat Dry Milk by Nestle®.
+It is made “extra-creamy” by the addition of a secret ingredient: Organic Non-fat Dry Milk Powder, such as by NOW Foods®.

-In the tutorial for Best Ever American Buttercream, I explain the food science behind casein, found in dairy (such as milk, cream, cheese and nonfat milk powders), and how it serves as an emulsifier and stabilizer in buttercream frostings—especially when used in a concentrated form as with Carnation® Instant Nonfat Dry Milk by Nestle®.
-For my gluten free friends, the good news is the nonfat milk powder by Carnation® is gluten free.
+In the tutorial for Best Ever American Buttercream, I explain the food science behind casein, found in dairy (such as milk, cream, cheese and nonfat milk powders), and how it serves as an emulsifier and stabilizer in buttercream frostings—especially when used in a concentrated form as with Organic Non-fat Dry Milk Powder by NOW Foods®.
+For my gluten free friends, the good news is the organic non-fat dry milk powder by NOW Foods® is gluten free.
 Hooray!

 As I mentioned here on the blog previously, the word “silk” has been added to the titles of the buttercream recipes that will be featured in a sub-category of our unique American buttercreams.
 In addition to these fabulous “silk buttercreams”, our Best Ever American Buttercream is the basis for our Pink Champagne Buttercream and Best Ever BAILEYS® Irish Cream Buttercream.
 You definitely do not want to miss them as they are truly phenomenal!